ubinexus/sonic-utilities/doc/Command-Reference.md

     - port: TCP port range is 1 to 65535, default 49
     - pri: Priority, priority range 1 to 64, default 1.
     - use-mgmt-vrf: This means that the server is part of Management vrf, default is "no vrf"
+    - enc: Encrypt TACACS key in db and configuration files[nss, PAM]
+    - enckey: used if the admin have an encrypted key and add it as it is "in case of configuration backup restore", but the same master key should be used

 - Example:
   ```
   admin@sonic:~$ sudo config tacacs add 10.11.12.13 -t 10 -k testing789 -a mschap -o 50 -p 9

+  admin@sonic:~$ sudo config tacacs add 10.11.12.13 -t 10 -k testing789 -a mschap -o 50 -p 9 -e
   ```

   - Example Server Configuration in /etc/pam.d/common-auth-sonic configuration file: